Trentonom0r3/Ezsynth/README.md

 **Get started:**

 1. git clone the repo
+2. Install dependencies `pip install -r requirements`
-2. Place the `Ezsynth/ezsynth/utils/ebsynth.dll` file
+3. Place the `Ezsynth/ezsynth/utils/ebsynth.dll` file
-3. Run script from your Python environment
+4. Run script from your Python environment

 **Note: This is not intended to be used as an installable module.**